mttaggart/everlive-docker/README.md

 ### Containers vs. VMs

 What _is_ the difference between containers and VMs, anyway?
 Put simply, the difference is scope.
 In a virtual machine, _everything_ is virtualized: the hard drive, the network interface, the display, and the entire operating system included in the bundle.
-That's true for _each_ VM, even is most of the parameters are the same.
+That's true for _each_ VM, even if most of the parameters are the same.
 For example, if I have two VMs running the same version of Windows, each VM has a completely unique copy of all the stuff that makes up Windows.
 They can't share, by design.
 And even if the app running in that VM only needs a small subset of the Windows platform, too bad; the whole kit-n-kaboodle is coming along for the ride.

 Sometimes that's what you want!
 For example, in a "thin client" scenario where you're virtualizing a desktop environment for users, the whole machine _should_ be available, unique to each user.
 But for an app where you know exactly which pieces of the OS you'll need?
 We can stand to trim down a bit.